 After your Intent to Graduate form is submitted, you will receive a graduation degree audit.
 This differs from a standard degree audit that can be requested at any time during your law school career.
 If you have requested a standard degree audit in the past, you must still submit the Intent to Graduate form.
 You must sign and return a copy of your graduation degree audit to the Office of the Registrar.

 In order for your degree to be awarded, you must

-- meet all degree requirements.
+- meet all degree and graduation requirements.

 - complete your financial aid exit interview.

 - pay any outstanding bills so your student account balance is zero.

 An email will be sent to your Mitchell Hamline email account after your degree has been awarded.
 If you need to request degree verification letters or official transcripts that contain degree conferral information, please wait until after you have received this email to make your requests for these documents.

 If you complete your degree requirements in the fall or spring semester, the degree conferral date on your diploma will be the day grades are due from faculty.
 If you complete your degree requirements in J-term or summer term, the degree conferral date on your diploma will be the last day of the term.

 Your legal name as it appears in the Mitchell Hamline system will appear on your diploma.
 Name information can be verified on the Demographics page of the Student Records portal.
 If you need to change your name in the system, submit a Change of Name or Directory Information form found on the Forms page prior to the end of the semester.

 Your paper diplomas will be sent via postal mail to the address on file in the Mitchell Hamline system.
 An email will be sent to your Mitchell Hamline email account when your diploma ships.
 Your diploma order will be held if you have not completed your employment survey through the Career and Professional Development Office.